planetfederal/qgis-milstd2525-plugin/README.rst

 This tool is useful for checking that markers are correctly rendered and the SDIC codes are being correctly interpreted.

-Eventually, an interface like that, in which you select the categories and the SDIC code is cumputed base on that, could beimplemented for the custom editor widget

 ---

 Markers single parts, from which full markers are created, are taken from this project: